Home News by Region Langford The Scene isn’t much to look at, City of Langford wants action

 monk office, commercial accounts

-In addition to the property being an eyesore for a long time, if the project doesn’t go ahead, Langford loses out on much-needed rental units.
+In addition to the property being an eyesore for a long time, if the project doesn’t go ahead, Langford loses out on much-needed condo residential space (some of which could likely be rented out) as well as the commercial space and office space opportunities.

 power outage, be ready, Juan de Fuca Emergency Program